States

 The department also launched an “End DEI” portal to solicit public complaints about DEI programs in schools.

-The nation’s two largest teachers’ unions separately sued the department over those measures, and they have both since added challenges to the certification letter to their lawsuits.
-Both are seeking judges to stop the federal agency from enforcing the February memo and the certification requirement.
+The nation’s two largest teachers’ unions separately sued the department over those measures, and later added challenges to the certification letter to their lawsuits.
 The NAACP launched a third legal challenge to the Dear Colleague letter and certification requirement on April 15.
+The three judges overseeing those lawsuits ruled April 24 putting different aspects of the Education Department’s anti-DEI directives on hold, pausing the department’s enforcement of the certification requirement.

 See Also